royborgen/filesync/README.md

 2. Make the script executable
 ```
-chmod +x sync.sh
+chmod +x filesync.sh
 ```

 3. Rename `config.sample` to `config` and edit variables as needed

-4. You can now sync your files by executing filesync by typing `./sync.sh` from in the scripts folder
+4. You can now sync your files by executing filesync by typing `./filesync.sh` from in the scripts folder

 ## Optional
 It is recommended to create an alias for simple execution.
 1. Create the file `~/.bash_aliases` (or edit if it already exist).
 Add the following line:
 ```
-alias sync="$HOME/path/to/filesync/sync.sh"
+alias sync="$HOME/path/to/filesync/filesync.sh"
 ```
 2. Reload bash by typing the command `bash`

-You can now execute the script by typing the command `sync` from anywhere.
+You can now execute the script by typing the command `filesync` from anywhere.

 ## License
 This script is open source and licensend under the GPL-2.0 license.
 See the projects `LICENSE`file for details.